mathcoder3141/demographic-data-analyzer/README.md

 * What country has the highest percentage of people that earn >50K and what is that percentage?
 * Identify the most popular occupation for those who earn >50K in India.

-Use the starter code in the file `demographic_data_anaylizer`.
-Update the code so all variables set to "None" are set to the appropriate calculation or code.
-Round all decimals to the nearest tenth.

-Unit tests are written for you under `test_module.py.
+Unit tests for this analysis are written in `test_module.py`

 ### Dataset Source